Carved Meeting House.Te Whare Rūnanga.

 The concept for Waitangi’s carved meeting house was proposed as a Māori contribution to the centenary celebrations of the signing of the Treaty of Waitangi by Tau Henare, Māori Member of Parliament for the north, and Sir Āpirana Ngata, then Minister of Māori Affairs.
 Carving of the house began at Tau Henare’s home community of Motatau in 1934, and the house was opened on 6 February 1940 – 100 years after the first signing of the Treaty of Waitangi.

 In Māori culture, meeting houses are symbols of tribal prestige and are often named after, and seen as the embodiment of, a tribal ancestor.
-The structure itself is seen an an outstretched body, with the roof’s apex at the front of the house representing the ancestor’s head.
+The structure itself is seen as an outstretched body, with the roof’s apex at the front of the house representing the ancestor’s head.
 The main ridge beam represents the backbone, the diagonal bargeboards that lead out from the roof are the arms and the lower ends of the bargeboards divide to represent fingers.
 Inside, the centre pole is seen as the heart, the rafters reflect the ancestor’s ribs, and the interior is the ancestor’s chest and stomach.

 The building of Te Whare Rūnanga follows this traditional Māori carving form, but the building itself is not identified with any one ancestor.
 Rather, the ‘body’ of the building is designed to represent the unity of Māori throughout Aotearoa New Zealand.
-This is emphasised by the inclusion throughout the building of the many carving styles of iwi (tribes) from across the country, being brought together and showcased as a completely unique and remarkable gallery of Māori art, as well as a spectacular example of Māori social and cultural life.
+This is emphasised by the inclusion throughout the building of the many carving styles of iwi (tribes) from across the country, being brought together and showcased as a completely unique gallery of Māori art, as well as an example of Māori social and cultural life.

 Visitors are welcomed to the meeting house every day as the perfect setting for Waitangi’s Māori cultural performances.